 Important general information

-Students interested in the pre-occupational therapy advising track must obtain a bachelor’s degree and complete the necessary prerequisites for the occupational therapy doctorate program.
-Students interested in occupational therapy should consult with a pre-professional health adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.
+Students interested in the pre-occupational therapy career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for the occupational therapy doctorate program.
+Students interested in occupational therapy should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

 Prerequisites for the VCU occupational therapy doctorate program